 Judaism Unbound Podcast: BREAKING NEWS – Yom Kippur…in a Beer Garden? – Aaron Potek

-Watch the entire podcast here.
+Listen to the entire podcast here.
 Read on for a complete transcript.

 This is a special breaking news edition of Judaism Unbound—Yom Kippur…In a Beer Garden?
 Welcome back, everyone.
 I’m Dan Libenson.
 And the first thing I should say is that Lex is not here with me today because we wanted to do this episode as a kind of rapid response to something going on in the Jewish world, and unfortunately Lex and I weren’t able to coordinate our schedules such that we could both do this interview together.
 But rest assured, Lex is in the background doing the editing of this episode, so his hand is still here.